How to Make a Salted Maple Iced Shaken Espresso

 Iced espresso is simply espresso poured over ice, giving you a straightforward, intense coffee flavor.
 If you ask for an iced espresso at a cafe, you’ll get an espresso over ice in a small glass cup paired with either a side of distilled or sparkling water.

 Shaken espresso, on the other hand, is made by shaking espresso, ice, and sweetener (like salted maple syrup) together.
-The vigorous shaking creates a frothy, slightly aerated texture that’s smoother and more indulgent.
+The vigorous shaking creates a frothy, slightly aerated texture that’s almost-mousse like.
 Think of it as a mini coffee cocktail.

 You can add milk to both to make an espresso-based drink, like an iced latte.